El Dorado, Arkansas: Venues

 The Murphy Arts District (MAD) opened in 2017 in downtown El Dorado.
 The district includes a music hall, outdoor amphitheater, farmer's market, musical performers, restaurant with performance stage, the largest playscape in the state, and a water park.

 The South Arkansas Arts Center (SAAC) is a 22500 sqft facility with three visual art galleries, a ballet studio, a theatre, educational classroom space, and an open art studio.
 SAAC hosts stage events and art exhibitions.

 The El Dorado Municipal Auditorium is a multi-purpose auditorium with a large lobby, grand hall seating, and multi-tiered sloping balcony.
-It has featured musical acts, entertainment shows, school productions, dance recitals and was formerly the location of the South Arkansas Symphony Orchestra, which was founded in 1956.
+It has featured musical acts, entertainment shows, school productions, and dance recitals.
+It was formerly the location of the South Arkansas Symphony Orchestra, which was founded in 1956.